-So you’ve written a piece of fully optimised high-quality, valuable, relevant content that stands out and you’re ready to release it into the world for your content to be read a loved by your audience.
+So you’ve written a piece of fully optimised high-quality, valuable, relevant content that stands out and you’re ready to release it into the world for your content to be read and loved by your audience.
 Don’t make the content marketing mistake of leaving your amazing content on your site waiting for it to be read and the views to come pouring in.

 Unfortunately, it’s not a case of building it and they will come, you have to work hard to promote your content and get it in front of those who need to read it, otherwise, your hard work producing the content will be wasted.
 You should spend as much time creating content as promoting it to give it the best chance of success.